junxit/us-congress-bills-112/bill.md

     - **(F)** agriculture,
 - **(c)** *Methods* In conducting analyses under this section, the Committee shall use the best available methods, consistent with guidance from the Office of Information and Regulatory Affairs and the Office of Management and Budget Circular A–4.
 - **(d)** *Data* In conducting analyses under this section, the Committee—
-  - **(1)** shall use the best data that is available to the public or supplied to the Committee by its members, including the most recent such data appropriate for this analysis representing air quality, facility emissions, and installed controls; and
+  - **(1)** shall use the best data that are available to the public or supplied to the Committee by its members, including the most recent such data appropriate for this analysis representing air quality, facility emissions, and installed controls; and
-  - **(2)** is not required to create data or to use data that is not readily accessible.
+  - **(2)** is not required to create data or to use data that are not readily accessible.
 - **(e)** *Covered rules* In this section, the term covered rule means the following:
   - **(1)** The following published rules (including any successor or substantially similar rule):
     - **(A)** “Federal Implementation Plans To Reduce Interstate Transport of Fine Particulate Matter and Ozone”, published at 75 Fed.
 Reg.
 45210 (August 2, 2010).